Naemam/cocorico-docker/README.md

 https://github.com/Cocolabs-SAS/cocorico-docker/issues/2
 ```

-A list of package operations should start.
+A list of symfony operations should start.
 If it finishes with `cocorio is alive` - congratulations!

-The following dockerd commands come very handy if running into problems:
+The following docker commands come very handy if running into problems:

 ```
 docker stop $(docker ps -a -q)